On this page

 With Amplitude's Amazon S3 Import, you can import and mutate event data, and sync user or group properties into your Amplitude projects from an AWS S3 bucket.
 Use Amazon S3 Import to backfill large amounts of existing data, connect existing data pipelines to Amplitude, and ingest large volumes of data where you need high throughput and latency is less sensitive.

-During setup, you configure conversion rules to control how events are instrumented.
-After Amazon S3 Import is set up and enabled, Amplitude's ingestion service continuously discovers data files in S3 buckets and then converts and ingest events.
+During setup, you configure conversion rules to control how Amplitude instruments events.
+After you set up and enable Amazon S3 Import, Amplitude's ingestion service continuously discovers data files in S3 buckets and then converts and ingests events.

 Amplitude regional IP addresses

-Depending on your company's network policy, you may need to add these IP addresses to your allowlist in order for Amplitude's servers to access your S3 buckets:
+Depending on your company's network policy, you may need to add these IP addresses to your allowlist so Amplitude's servers can access your S3 buckets:

 Prerequisites